Research Interests

 These issues can be attributed to the lack of epistemic intelligence in current ML systems.
 Epistemic intelligence refers to the ability to appreciate the limits of one’s knowledge, be honest about what is known, and navigate uncertainty and ambiguity regarding what is unknown.
 Effective communication and integration of knowledge is also a key component of epistemic intelligence.

-My research focuses on advancing the theory and practice of epistemic machine learning by focusing on three key directions: Uncertainty-aware ML, Explanable ML, and Preference Modelling.
+My research focuses on advancing the theory and practice of epistemic machine learning by focusing on three key directions: Uncertainty-aware ML, Explainable ML, and Preference Modelling.

 Uncertainty-aware ML